-Most leasing software on the market started as lease management or administration software and was built for real estate professionals.
-Because all operating leases were previously off-balance sheet transactions, the accounting functionality was not a high priority.
+Most leasing software on the market started as lease management or lease administration software and was built for real estate professionals.
+Additionally, the legacy lease accounting standards, including ASC 840, IAS 17, and GASB 62 for governmental entities, allowed lessees to report on their operating leases for both equipment and real estate as off-balance-sheet transactions.
+Under these standards, capitalization was only required for capital leases.
+As a result, the accounting functionality for these lease management and lease administration software solutions was not a high priority.
 The people who developed these software packages have real estate backgrounds because that was the most important knowledge to have in building the solutions at the time.

 1. How long have you been supporting all types of leased assets including real estate, vehicles, and equipment?

 It is important that you are not going to be what is known as a “paid beta tester” for the software that you purchase.
 If your potential lease accounting software vendor has not been supporting all leased asset types for over a year, then you are probably going to be paying them while they optimize the usability and accuracy of those new features.
 What might look easy or complete in a demo will be different than day to day use in real world scenarios.

 2. How long has your system been fully compliant for both the current and new lease accounting standard?

 Since most of the existing leasing systems started off as lease management or administration systems focused primarily on supporting real estate departments, their accounting functionality is still being completed or just finished.
 The new lease accounting standards are very complex and these systems require a great deal of auditing and testing before any financial professional or organization should rely on it for financial reports.
 This is further complicated when a software company has to re-architect the entry process to accommodate multiple start dates necessary to support the different departments.
 As an example, the real estate department needs to know the commencement date while the accounting department is concerned with the possession date since that is when you start amortizing a lease.